Harry Watson (ice hockey, born 1898)

 Harold Ellis "Moose" Watson (July 14, 1898 — September 11, 1957) was a Canadian amateur ice hockey player.
 He was a member of the Toronto Granites team that won a gold medal for Canada in ice hockey at the 1924 Winter Olympics.
+He was posthumously inducted into the Hockey Hall of Fame in 1962, and into the IIHF Hall of Fame in 1998.

 Early years

 Born in St. John's, Newfoundland, Watson also lived in England and Winnipeg, Manitoba before moving to Toronto at the age of 15.
-He played for the Whitby Athletics in the Ontario Hockey Association.
-He then played for St. Andrews College and was a first team all-star in 1915.
+He played for St. Andrews College and was a first team all-star in 1915.
 Watson played for the Toronto Aura Lee before serving in the Canadian military during World War I.

 Royal Flying Corps

 He enlisted in the Royal Flying Corps in 1917 and served in the First World War, becoming a fighter ace.
 He flew a Royal Aircraft Factory SE.5a to victory over an Albatros D.V on 25 January 1918, sharing the win with fellow Canadian Frank H. Taylor.
 By the time he scored his sixth and final win on 4 July, he had destroyed another enemy plane and sent four more down out of control.